bgamari/ghc-debug/call-for-participation.md

 Currently there are two pause modes, one where the debugger pauses and one where the debuggee pauses.

 * If the debugger initiates the pause then unpausing works correctly.
-* If the debuggee initiates the pause then unpauses causes an assertion failure.
+* If the debuggee initiates the pause then unpausing causes an assertion failure.

 This second case needs to be fixed as initiating the pause from the debuggee is far more useful as you have precise control over when exactly the pause happens.

 # Future Goals